ericenouen/QNetwork/README.md

 # QNetwork
-Exploring Q-learning on different problems.
+Exploring the applications of Q-learning on different problems.